9 of the Top Beaches in Miami For Every Type of Traveler

 3. For clubbers: Nikki Beach Miami Beach

-Claiming the (unofficial) title as the first beach club in Miami, Nikki Beach Miami Beach offers daybeds, food, drinks, and music for crowds that love to day dance or pregame before the clubs open.
-Plan to dress to impress so you can keep the party going at any of the easily-walkable clubs nearby.
-This spot is ideal for travelers who love fashionable crowds set against the backdrop of some of Miami's best sand.
+Plan to dress to impress so you can keep the party going at any of the clubs nearby (most of them area easily reached on foot).
+This spot is also ideal for travelers who love fashionable crowds set against the backdrop of some of Miami's best sand.

 4. For snorkelers and divers: Homestead Bayfront Park

-Visit a one-of-a-kind US national park.
+Visit the beach at Homestead Bayfront Park, a one-of-a-kind US national park.

 Away from the city proper, Homestead Bayfront Park is small, calm, and home to shallow waters.
-It's also the closest beach to Biscayne National Park, a gorgeous natural treasure that is 95 percent underwater.
+It's also the closest beach to Biscayne National Park, a gorgeous natural treasure that's 95 percent underwater.
 The beach even has a restaurant that’s perfect for fueling up before an exciting diving tour in the national park.

 Not certified?
 No problem!
 You can still visit shipwrecks, and look for dolphins, manatees, and sea turtles while snorkeling.
 And if you need even more time near the water after your excursion, the Homestead Bayfront Park beach is obviously great for resting and laying in the sun.